codidact/co-design/docs_src/components/footer.md

 ## Basic

 The footer component is very flexible.
 You can do both simple and complex footers with Co-Design.
-Every footer is within a <code>.footer</code> element.
-This should be a <code>&lt;footer&gt;</code> for semantic reasons.
+Every footer is within a `.footer` element.
+This should be a `&lt;footer&gt;` for semantic reasons.

-The footer element must contain a <code>.footer--container</code> element, which contains all the content.
+The footer element must contain a `.footer--container` element, which contains all the content.

-You should consider applying layout container (max width and centered) formatting to the container by giving it the class <code>.container</code>
+You should consider applying layout container (max width and centered) formatting to the container by giving it the class `.container`

 {% example "basic" %}
 <footer class="footer">